What Is Labor Cost? (Definition, Formula and Examples)

 3. Add other expenses in your calculation

-Refer to additional financial data to find any other employee expenses, such as costs of providing benefits.
+Refer to additional financial data to find any other employee expenses to include, such as costs of providing benefits.
 For instance, you could find an additional $5,000 in expenses per employee.

-In the original example above, you would then increase the individual employee cost by $5,000 per employee, bringing the annual payroll labor cost = $25,800.
+In the original example above, you would then increase the individual employee cost by $5,000 per employee, bringing the annual payroll labor cost to $25,800.